Image Source: Getty / Amy Sussman

 Suicide Squad's sequel has officially been titled . . . drum roll, please . . .
 The Suicide Squad, according to Deadline.

-2. James Gunn Is Writing the Script (and Potentially Directing)
+2. James Gunn Is Writing the Script and Directing

-Although David Ayer wrote and directed the first film, it seems Warner Bros. may be veering in a different direction for round two.
-The studio was reportedly courting Mel Gibson for the job at first, but in October, The Wrap reported that Guardians of the Galaxy's James Gunn will take over the script, and possibly direct.
+Although David Ayer wrote and directed the first film, Warner Bros. is veering in a different direction for round two.
+The studio was reportedly courting Mel Gibson for the job at first, but in October, The Wrap reported that Guardians of the Galaxy's James Gunn will take over the script and direct the film.
 Back in July 2018, a right-wing troll began circulating a number of Gunn's old tweets, some of which included distasteful jokes about pedophilia.
 Although he apologized, Disney fired him from his Marvel gig, so it would be interesting to see how he handles a film in the DCEU, instead.
-As of right now, a director hasn't been nailed down.

 3. David Ayer Likely Won't Return in Any Capacity